2018, bonded rubber mulch, loose rubber mulch, safety surface, safety tiles |

 - Modified sandboxes: An elevated sandbox gives kids who can’t play on the ground a chance to dig.
-This gives wheelchair-bound children the same creative and tactile play experience able-bodied children enjoy.
+This gives children using wheelchairs the same creative and tactile play experience other children enjoy.

 - Outdoor hide-and-seek: This classic is a great way to get kids playing together.
 Plus, it integrates counting, visual perception, and turn-taking into the game.